mrsteele/dotenv-webpack/README.md

 We automatically replace any remaining `process.env`s in these environments with `"MISSING_ENV_VAR"` to avoid these errors.

+When the `prefix` option is set, `process.env`s will not be stubbed.

 If you are running into issues where you or another package you use interfaces with `process.env`, it might be best to set `ignoreStub: true` and make sure you always reference variables that exist within your code (See [this issue](https://github.com/mrsteele/dotenv-webpack/issues/271) for more information).

 ## Properties